Exercise EncyclopediaExercises

 Recommended Sets and Reps

-• Advanced: 5 sets of 10–12 reps or incorporate into HIIT circuits
+Advanced: 5 sets of 10–12 reps or incorporate into a HIIT circuit

 Rest 60–90 seconds between sets.
-Prioritize quality over quantity—every rep should be explosive and controlled.
+Focus on quality over quantity—each jump should be explosive, controlled, and technically sound.

-Stand about one foot away from the box, feet shoulder-width apart, arms at your sides.
+2. Starting Position: Stand about one foot away from the box with feet shoulder-width apart and arms relaxed at your sides.

-Slightly bend your knees and swing your arms backward to load your body.
+3. Engage and Prepare: Slightly bend your knees, engage your core, and swing your arms backward to generate momentum.

-Drive through your feet, swing your arms forward and explode upward onto the box, landing softly with both feet flat.
+4. Jump Explosively: Drive through your feet, swing your arms forward, and jump upward onto the box, landing softly on both feet.

-Land with knees slightly bent and back straight.
-Absorb the impact through your legs—avoid locking your knees.
+5. Land and Stabilize: Land with knees bent and your chest up.
+Absorb the impact using your legs—avoid locking your knees.

 Box Jump Variations

-• Single-Leg Box Jumps: Perform the jump using one leg to increase challenge and balance.
+• Single-Leg Box Jumps: Perform with one leg to increase balance and unilateral strength.

-• Weighted Box Jumps: Use a light vest or dumbbells for added resistance.
+• Weighted Box Jumps: Use a light vest or dumbbells for added resistance and challenge.

-• Always warm up before doing box jumps (dynamic stretches, bodyweight squats, etc.).
+• Always warm up before jumping—try dynamic stretches, leg swings, or bodyweight squats.

-• Step down after each jump to protect your knees and Achilles tendons.
+• Step down after each rep instead of jumping down to reduce stress on your knees and Achilles tendons.

 Final Thoughts